-And he arrived at this realization due to the compassionate working of Amida's Vow causing him to reflect deeply on his predicament and to initiate his intense seeking.
-His seeking was motivated not by some intellectual concern, for example, "What happens to those hearing-impaired children who would not be able to hear the Name."
-While such concerns are commendable, the seeker ought to focus first on resolving one's own personal needs and concerns.
+And he arrived at this realization due to the compassionate working of Amida's Vow causing him to reflect deeply on himself and to understand his predicament.
+And he became aware that the Vow would resolve his personal spiritual needs and the intense seeking that they triggered.
+His seeking was motivated not by some intellectual concern, for example, "What happens to those hearing-impaired children who would be excluded from "hearing" the Name."
+While such concerns are commendable, the seeker ought to first focus on oneself for seeking the Dharma, which is motivated by one's own personal needs and concerns.
 For Shinran, this culminated in the words, "It (Vow) was entirely for the sake of myself alone!"

 The second quality of authentic individuality is the importance of the individual in decision-making.
-In Shinran's case, he reveals the same spirit of relying on one's own decision when he responds to his disciples who had traveled 300 miles on foot.
+In Shinran's case, he reveals the same spirit of relying on one's own decision when he responds to his disciples who had traveled 300 miles on foot from north of Tokyo to Kyoto.
 They wanted to resolve the confusion that had emerged in their minds after hearing that there were some special teachings other than what Shinran had taught them.